lim950808/first-repo/menus.md

 ## New menus for lunch

-- McDonald's Chicken
+- McDonald's Coke
-- Burger Queen
+- Burger Queen and King
 - KFC